MarneeDear/tealsk12/Unit6/DesignActivity.md

 In one paragraph or less, what does this thing do?
 What's it good for?

+### Examples

+Here are some examples I found on the Internet.

+> We are a startup that puts technology at the service of the environment.
+> A healthy snack food category disrupter, Hummus 2.0
+> Hyper-localized aquaponic food production

 ## Define

 List the features and use case scenarios.